ruuda/blog/posts/a-reasonable-configuration-language.md

 The particular _it_ was HCL — Hashicorp Configuration Language — but that was only the trigger, it was hardly the only offender.
-The particular issue I was struggling with, was to define six cloud storage buckets in Terraform.
+The issue I was struggling with that day was to define six cloud storage buckets in Terraform.
 They were similar, but not quite identical.
-The kind of thing you’d do with [a two-line nested loop][rcl-loop] in any language that has them, but where all the ways of achieving that in HCL were so much hassle, that is was far simpler to just copy-paste the config six times.
+The kind of thing you’d do with [a two-line nested loop][rcl-loop] in any general-purpose language, but where all the ways of achieving that in HCL were so much hassle, that is was far simpler to just copy-paste the config six times.